Mermaid Braids Are All Over Pinterest—3 Must-Have Tips to Master Their Maintenance

 To protect the braids, Palacios recommends loosely braiding the ends to keep the wavy look usually associated with the style and avoid pesky tangles.
 Consider also wearing a bonnet while you sleep to keep the synthetic hair looking good for longer.
 Remember: Staying on top of maintenance (detangling, braiding ends, and delivering moisture) is the secret to keeping your mermaid braids looking their best.

 This breakthrough crème cuts down on drying and adds an eye-catching sheen while combating frizz.
-It also helps restore life and luster to tired-looking strands in braided hairstyles.
+It also helps restore life and lustre to tired-looking strands in braided hairstyles.

 This curl crème instantly delivers hydration, definition, strength, and softness while getting rid of frizz, crunchiness, and grease for next-level curls.
 It's a must for adding body to your mermaid braids' loose strands.